Klutix/React-Github-API-Integration-DEMO/README.md

 ## Setup(for Windows)

 First download or clone the repositiory and unzip the directory into a folder.
 Next install NodeJs(https://nodejs.org/en/download/) if you missing it.

 Next install React through npm which comes with Nodejs.

-Now open cmd and type..
+Next open cmd and type..

 ```bash
 npm install -g create-react-app
 ```
 This installs the react framework.

-Next go ahead using mkdir create a new folder you want the project to live and cd into that folder.
+Now using mkdir create a new folder you want the project to live and cd into that folder.

 Once inside enter into the command the following..